 When one thinks about philosophers, one doesn’t think about humor.
 Thinkers are usually represented as morose, austere,introspective, and serious.
 We also see the same thing in Western theology and religion.
 To be sure, folly is thought to be the opposite of wisdom and the laughter of folly is thought to be irreligious.
-Nonetheless, in the modern period, thinkers like Friedrich Nietzsche Henri Bergson found something urgent and modern in laughter.
+Nonetheless, in the modern period, thinkers like Friedrich Nietzsche and Henri Bergson found something urgent and modern in laughter.
 Nietzsche embraces laughter and uses sarcasm throughout his work to invert concepts and treasured practices; Bergson suggests that humor is intrinsically connected to “élan vital” and what he calls “creative evolution.”
 Laughter, for Bergson, allows society to become better and to live better.
 But Theodor Adorno and Max Horkheimer, in their famous chapter in The Dialectics of Enlightenment, “The Culture Industry,” see laughter (at films or cartoons, specifically) in a very negative light.
 If anything, for them, thinking seems to begin when one stops laughing.

-Using a phrase coined by Walter Benjamin, they tells us that the “mechanical reproduction” of beauty by film and photography “leaves no room for what was once essential to beauty.”
+Using a phrase coined by Walter Benjamin, they tell us that the “mechanical reproduction” of beauty by film and photography “leaves no room for what was once essential to beauty.”
 And this “triumph over beauty” is “celebrated by humor”(140).
 Every joke, though it may not have beauty as its target, is sadistic and dark.
 Every joke is a “deprivation” that “calls forth” “Schadenfreud.”

 They go on to tell us that, really, there is no reason why anyone in the western world should laugh: “there is laughter” because “there is nothing to laugh at.”
 In fact, laughter only happens when “some fear passes.”
 For them, laughter will always be in the wake of what is most.
 It is an “escape” or “liberation” from “either physical danger or from the grip of logic.”
 Laughter, in other words, also indicates an inability to face the world and to think in a serious manner.
 It is a vacation from the world and its problems.